OMIF – Music Industry Initiatives

 Information Sessions

-A recording of last year's information session is available above.
+A recording of the most recent information session is available above.
 Attending a session is not a substitute for reading the guidelines.
 Please read the guidelines.

 Application Form/Online Application Portal